Stock Market Plunges to Lowest Level in Almost 12 Years

 Ripped from today's headlines?

 Sensational headlines have often motivated investors to sell off, but historically speaking, bear markets have typically been followed by bull markets.
-The above headlines date from 1974, 1979 and 1987, respectively, and the panic they reflect (and possibly contributed to) was followed by a market recovery every time.
+The above headlines date from 1974, 1987, and 2008 respectively, and the panic they reflect (and possibly contributed to) was followed by a market recovery every time.
 People typically react to down markets by selling low, but experienced investors often use bear markets as an opportunity to buy low, because when prices are down, they can buy many more shares of an investment than they can during a recovery, when prices rise again.
-Remember that headlines are a product of a short-term news cycle, and can be as irrational and shortsighted as short-term market fluctuations.
+Remember that headlines are a product of a short-term news cycle … and can be as irrational and shortsighted as short-term market fluctuations.
+(Related: Knowing your risk profile)

 Take a deep breath